Piercel2022/blog_app/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖  <a name="about-project">blog app</a>
-The project dealt with the data model of the Blog application.
+The project test validations and models of the Blog application with the rspec.

 **blog app** is a blog application